 Quantum correlations make possible effects incompatible with our naive notion of locality.
 The \emph{spooky action at distance} is one example of such an effect~\cite{EPR}.
 A similar effect is quantum teleportation that allows an instant recreation of a distant quantum state~\cite{NielsenChuang}, although with appropriate preparation and following a classical conference session.
 With the help of quantum teleportation information can be extracted from a causally disconnected region of space, such as the other side of a two-sided black hole~\cite{Maldacena:2017axo,Gao:2019nyj}.

-In this note I will consider a simple model of quantum teleportation in a topological theory.
-Topological property will mean that the model has no continuous notion of distance in space and consequently no causality.
-On one hand this makes quantum teleportation somewhat trivial, but on the other, the main idea should be embeddable in a non-topological setting.
-More generally, topological theories are discrete models of space and time -- distance and causality can be recovered in an appropriate limit.
-The discussion in this note was inspired by the recent progress in the solution of the black hole information paradox~\cite{Penington:2019npb,Almheiri:2019psf,Penington:2019kki}, but in fact it is a specific realization of the previously known Hayden-Preskill protocol~\cite{Hayden:2007cs} for retrieving information from the black hole.
+In this note we will consider a simple model of quantum teleportation in a topological theory.
+Topological property means, in principle, that the model has no continuous notion of distance in space and consequently no causality.
+On one hand, this makes quantum teleportation somewhat trivial.
+However, one should rather consider topological theories as essentially discrete models of space and time -- distance and causality can be recovered in an appropriate limit.
+So, the model to be considered is rather a model of bits on a lattice, which might have, nevertheless, a continuum formulation as a topological quantum field theory (TQFT), such as Chern-Simons theory.

-Let us consider the following pair of states in a topological quantum field theory (TQFT),\footnote{To be concrete let these states be states of $SU(2)$ Chern-Simons theory in $S^3$ with $S^2$ boundaries~\cite{Witten:1988hf}.
-See~\cite{WittenTQFT,AtiyahTQFT} for general aspects of TQFT and~\cite{Melnikov:2018zfn} for the specific setup.} \be
+We will use the teleportation protocol in the TQFT-grounded bit model to discuss the problem of black hole evaporation and information retrieval from the interior.
+Recent progress in the solution of this problem~\cite{Penington:2019npb,Almheiri:2019psf,Penington:2019kki,Almheiri:2019qdq}, also known as the black hole information paradox~\cite{Hawking:1976ra}, demonstrated that information can be preserved even at the level of semiclassical gravity analysis, if a corrected prescription for entropy calculation is used.
+The goal of the present discussion is to reproduce some specific features of the solution in a simple microscopic model, such as bit models of black holes~\cite{Mathur:2009hf,Giddings:2011ks,Giddings:2012dh,Maxfield:2022sio}.
+In this case the quantum teleportation allows for a specific realization of the Hayden-Preskill protocol~\cite{Hayden:2007cs} of the information retrieval from a black hole.